WorksFirstRun/FCAI_GameDevCommunity_GameJam/README.md

 ## Conclusion

 The game jam lasted 3 weeks, and it took me about 9 to 10 days to make the game.
 Overall, it was a great experience.
+Game Link if you want to try it : https://da3l.itch.io/blinded-by-fire